 When you have a headache or are toughing out a migraine, you likely find it more challenging to connect with your students or enjoy the progress made during the day.

-Many teachers who are sensitive to fluorescent light find that installing classroom fluorescent filters eases their discomfort.
+Many teachers who are sensitive to fluorescent light find that installing classroom fluorescent filters eases their discomfort and can improve student performance.

 Many of the hormones responsible for regulating your moods and emotions are influenced by sunlight, including your stress hormones.
 The color spectrum of the light emitted from your classroom lighting can suppress hormone production.